-Research has shown cancer patients who are more engaged with their own care have better health outcomes.1
+Research has shown that cancer patients who are more engaged with their own care have better health outcomes.1

 "A diagnosis of cancer marks the beginning of a journey full of emotional, psychological, physical and practical challenges”

 Our coaches help patients overcome challenges and participate in health-promoting activities and make positive lifestyle behavioural changes.
 Our three core offerings work in tandem to deliver effective results:

 Our health coaches are trained allied health professionals, nurses, and doctors integral to making sure your patients are getting the most out of the program.

 A digital curriculum delivered digitally over 6 weeks gives patients access to a wealth of knowledge.
 Patients are supported through engaging videos and articles backed by clinically-proven cancer survivorship principles.

 An interactive app that helps patients take control by organising their care, such as tracking symptoms, exercise, diet, sleep and mindfulness, and community features that allow patients to organise their own support networks.

-With a $6.50 reduction in claims cost for every dollar invested in the CancerAid Coach Program, you don't have to choose between supporting your patients and supporting your business.
+With a $6.50 reduction in claims cost for every dollar invested in the CancerAid Coach Program, you don't have to choose between supporting your members and supporting your business.